ojusxe/ojuss/README.md

 - 🚀 I’m currently working with a custom merchandising startup [Flib](https://flib.store)
 - 💡 Currently working on a custom bot about music theory and instruments [Riffbot](https://github.com/ojuss/riffbot)
-- 🌱 I’m diving deeper into Go for back-end robustness
+- 🌱 Reach me out on my mail guptaojas75@gmail.com
 - 📫 Powering through uni
 - ☁️ Ask me about the weather or your fav tech-stack
 </div>